-US unemployment claims soar to 3.3 million, quadruple previous record
+3.3 million seek US jobless aid, nearly 5 times earlier high

-WASHINGTON (AP) — Nearly 3.3 million Americans applied for unemployment benefits last week — more than quadruple the previous record set in 1982 — amid a widespread economic shutdown caused by the coronavirus.
+WASHINGTON (AP) — Nearly 3.3 million Americans applied for unemployment benefits last week — almost five times the previous record set in 1982 — amid a widespread economic shutdown caused by the coronavirus.

-U.S. unemployment claims soar to 3.3 million -- quadrupling record from 1982 -- as layoffs from coronavirus engulf economy.
-(Source: Gray News)

 The surge in weekly applications was a stunning reflection of the damage the viral outbreak is doing to the economy.
+(Source: WECT/Gray News)

+The surge in weekly applications was a stunning reflection of the damage the viral outbreak is inflicting on the economy.
 Filings for unemployment aid generally reflect the pace of layoffs.

-The pace of layoffs is sure to accelerate as the U.S. economy sinks into a recession.
-Revenue has collapsed at restaurants, hotels, movie theaters, gyms, and airlines.
-Auto sales are plummeting, and car makers have close factories.
+Layoffs are sure to accelerate as the U.S. economy sinks into a recession.
+Revenue has collapsed at restaurants, hotels, movie theaters, gyms and airlines.
+Auto sales are plummeting, and car makers have closed factories.
 Most such employers face loan payments and other fixed costs, so they're cutting jobs to save money.

 As job losses mount, some economists say the nation's unemployment rate could approach 13% by May.
 By comparison, the highest jobless rate during the Great Recession, which ended in 2009, was 10%.